strogiyotec/WanShiTong/postgres/ExplainAnalize.md

 1. Nested Loop
 2. Hash join

-		1. Get first relation and create hash table from it
+		1. Get first relation and create hash table from it(usually this table is smaller)
 		2. And then do sequential scan in second table
-		3. Get each element and check if this element is present in hash table
+		3. Get each element from second table and check if this element is present in hash table
 		4. Complexity - O(n)(create_hash) + O(m)(iterate from second table)
 3. Merge join

 		1. If query has ORDER BY then
 		2. Sort two result sets ahead of time
-		3. Of they have equal size then just iterate over first and check element from second in the same position
+		3. If they have equal size then just iterate over first and check element from second in the same position

 ### HashJoin